 Can I connect multiple LEDs in series with a single resistor?

 Yes, you can connect multiple LEDs in series with a single resistor, but all LEDs in the series will have the same current flowing through them.
-Ensure the power supply voltage is high enough to account for the total voltage drop across all LEDs plus the resistor.
+Ensure the power supply voltage is high enough to account for the total forward voltage drop across all LEDs plus the resistor.